andrewlalis/Gymboard/gymboard-search/README.md

 ## Developing

-Currently, this application is designed to boot up and immediately read the latest data from the Gymboard API's database to rebuild its indexes.
+Currently, this application is designed to boot up and immediately read the latest data from the Gymboard API's database to rebuild its indexes, then continue to do so at scheduled intervals.